rankynbass/unofficial-wine-xiv-git/README.md

 ## PLEASE DO NOT REPORT BUGS ENCOUNTERED WITH THIS AT WINEHQ OR VALVESOFTWARE, REPORT HERE INSTEAD !

 Wine-tkg is a build-system aiming at easier custom wine builds creation.
 You can now easily get the "plain wine + pba + steam fix" build you've been dreaming about!
+Wine-xiv is based on wine-tkg and builds wine with several patches to improve the experience of FFXIV on Linux machines.

 It can also make custom Proton builds with its wrapping script: https://github.com/Frogging-Family/wine-tkg-git/tree/master/proton-tkg